nexendrie/rss/docs/index.md

 The item contains properties author, comments and guid which when set will be added to the generated xml.

+Both channel and individual items can have any number of categories.
+Category is represented by class Nexendrie\Rss\Category and has an identifier and domain (the latter is optional).
+You can add categories to channel via key categories in info parameter in form of array.
+Item class has property categories which behaves like an array (you can add new elements and remove/modify them).

 Nette applications
 ------------------